uptonking/note4yaoo/lib-utils-layout-dockview-dev.md

   - The panel also has access the group api and the container api.
 - To open a panel requires a unique id and the name of the component to render.
   - To render a custom tab component you should specify the tabComponent.
-- 💡 You can position a panel relative to an existing panel, group using `direction`.
+- 💡 You can position a panel relative to an existing panel, group using `direction`. 会在direction指定的方向添加一个group。
   - If you do not provide a reference panel or group, then the panel will be positioned to the edge of the dock in the specified direction.

 - You can update a panel through the Panel API.